CenturyLinkLabs/zodiac/README.md

 - [ ] Support for compose's `build` option
 - [ ] Support for compose's `volumes_from` option
 - [ ] Support for private repos on the Docker hub

-## Limitations / Known Issues
-- Zodiac does not currently support the Docker Compose `build` option
-- Zodiac does not currently support the volumes_from option